Progressive Web Apps vs. Native Apps: Determining the mobile strategy that’s right for you

 - Open web links in-app (link capture)

 - Ability to show install prompts and install confirmations (appinstalled and beforeinstallprompt events)

-The current list is based on iOS 13 and we will update it as new iOS versions are released so you can plan for 2020 and beyond.
+The current list is based on the iOS 14 beta and we will update it as new iOS versions are released so you can plan for 2021 and beyond.

 Key benefits of Progressive Web Apps vs Native Apps

 PWAs work across device platforms (desktop/mobile, iOS/Android, Windows/MacOS/Linux), anywhere there is a browser

 Building a single PWA can replace the following applications, which traditionally would have required separate codebases: